Published by Global Banking and Finance Review

 Posted on December 11, 2025

-MOSCOW, Dec 11 (Reuters) - The Kremlin said on Thursday that Russia was open to foreign investment after a Wall Street Journal report that U.S. President Donald Trump's plan for peace in Ukraine includes major proposals to invest in Russian rare earths and energy.
+MOSCOW, Dec 11 (Reuters) - The Kremlin said on Thursday that Russia was interested in attracting additional foreign investment after the Wall Street Journal reported that the U.S. plan for peace in Ukraine includes proposals to invest in Russian rare earths and energy.

-The newspaper said the plans were detailed in appendices to peace proposals handed to European counterparts over recent weeks.
+The Journal said the plans, detailed in appendices to peace proposals drafted by the administration of U.S. President Donald Trump and handed to European counterparts over recent weeks, include proposals to restore Russian energy supplies to Europe.

-They include a plan to restore Russian energy flows to Europe and for U.S. financial firms and other businesses to tap $200 billion of frozen Russian sovereign assets for projects in Ukraine, the paper said.
+In addition, U.S. companies would invest in Russian strategic sectors such as rare-earth extraction and oil drilling in the Arctic, and U.S. financial firms and other businesses would tap $200 billion of frozen Russian sovereign assets for projects in Ukraine, the Journal said.

 (Reporting by Dmitry Antonov; Writing by Lucy Papachristou; editing by Guy Faulconbridge)